mosen/puppet-cups/README.md

 + It currently does not set default printers.
 + It does not set vendor ppd options (where an external process is responsible for modifying the ppd).

-This document is loosely based upon puppetlabs-firewall README, so credit to the maintainers of puppetlabs-firewall for establishing the format.

 ### Installation

-This module should be checked out or otherwise copied into your modulepath.
+This module should be cloned or otherwise copied into your modulepath.

 If you are not sure where your module path is try this command:

     puppet --configprint modulepath

-This module uses Ruby based providers so your Puppet configuration (ie. puppet.conf) must include the following items:
+This module provides new types in the form of plugins, so your Puppet configuration (ie. puppet.conf) must include a pluginsync directive like this:

     [agent]
     pluginsync = true

-The module will not operate normally without these features enabled for the client.
+Without pluginsync, any manifest with a `printer` resource in it will throw an error.

 ### Examples